-Provide a written account of where water is generated and used in the mining and dewatering processes; where and in what quantities water is lost in the mining and dewatering processes; and where and in what quantities water is disposed of or reused in the mining and dewatering processes.
+Provide a written account of where water is generated and used in the mining and dewatering processes; where and in what quantities water is lost in the mining and dewatering processes; where and in what quantities water is disposed of or reused in the mining and dewatering processes; and where and in what quantities water is used for processing extracted materials.

-Water balance may be in form of spreadsheet or flow diagram indicating all water sources and losses.

-All water sources that input to activity must be listed – e.g. groundwater from wells, groundwater from water table dewatering or drainage, surface water withdrawals, collected rainfall, recycled or reused water.
+All water sources that input to activity must be listed – e.g., groundwater from wells, groundwater from water table dewatering or drainage, surface water withdrawals, collected rainfall, recycled or reused water.

 The amount of water used from all sources should equal the sum of the water used, lost and disposed.